HL7/cql/input/pages/02-authorsguide.md

   Count(InInitialPopulation IP where IP is true)
 ```

-In the above example, the [.id]#InitialPopulationCount# expression returns the number of patients for which the [.id]#InInitialPopulation# expression evaluated to [.kw]#true#.
+In the above example, the <span class="id">InitialPopulationCount</span> expression returns the number of patients for which the <span class="id">InInitialPopulation</span> expression evaluated to <span class="kw">true</span>.

-If the result type of the [.id]#Patient# context expression is a list, the result will be a list of the same type, but with the results of the evaluation for each patient in the unfiltered context flattened into a single list.
+If the result type of the <span class="id">Patient</span> context expression is a list, the result will be a list of the same type, but with the results of the evaluation for each patient in the unfiltered context flattened into a single list.

-In a specific context (such as [.id]#Patient#), a reference to an [.id]#Unfiltered# context expression results in the evaluation of the [.id]#Unfiltered# context expression, and the result type is unaffected.
+In a specific context (such as <span class="id">Patient</span>), a reference to an <span class="id">Unfiltered</span> context expression results in the evaluation of the <span class="id">Unfiltered</span> context expression, and the result type is unaffected.

 > In some cases, measures or decision support artifacts may need to access data for a related person, such as the mother’s record from an infant’s context.
 For information on how to do this in CQL, refer to <<03-developersguide.adoc#related-context-retrieves,Related Context Retrieves>>.
 {: .note-info}